 The Prado Museum will celebrate 200 years of its existence in 2019.

 Other famous museums are Museo Nacional Thyssen-Bornemisza – also in Paseo del Prado and Museo Nacional Centro de Arte Reina Sofia – in Calle de Santa Isabel 52.
 I visited these two museums in the past, but not this time.
 When I go back to Madrid, I will make sure to visit them again.
-They both have excellent collections of some of the most fantastic works of art.
+They both have excellent collections with some of the most fantastic works of art.

 You can’t get bored in Madrid.
 Whatever you do and wherever you choose to go, it will be a good choice.
 I am sure that after my next visit to Madrid, a post like this one will contain a list of completely different places, equally worth recommending.